Strandensen/zeldaii/Zelda II Remake.md

 * **Spear**: This could be really cool.
 A bit stronger, and with better range.
 Also really cool to implement the upthrust/downthrust with this weapon.
 It already exists as a weapon later enemies use.

-# Clothes/Armor

-I think it would be cool if Zelda wore a cloak (which would be much easier to implement on SNES hardware).
-Also, it would be sweet if she started out wearing all white, and then as the game went on her clothes got dirtier and dirtier; perhaps different garments could "dirty" at different rates in different environments!

 # SNES Sprite Requirements